tealinuxos/tea_partition_generator/readme.md

 |  -   |Tealinux                 | -            |gpt/uefi          |single|ext4 |yes   |untested|
 |  -   |Tealinux                 | -            |gpt/uefi          |single|btrfs|no    |need re-tested|
 |  -   |Tealinux                 | -            |gpt/uefi          |single|ext4 |yes   |untested|

+notes:
+sometimes we may remove older uefi vars in order to reset bootloader configuration, but this can be avoided by entering EFI shell, and remove the bootloader using `bcfg boot dump` and `bcfg boot rm X`

 # License
 GPL 2.0